bhaskarkishor/Campus-Ambassador-website/README.md

 Configure the local environment variables in .env file in the root of project directory `touch .env && cp .env.example .env`

 Run the migrations
 `php artisan migrate`

-Serve the files
+Serve the files<br/>
-`php artisan serve
+`php artisan serve'